 - Companies don’t have to pay out a large sum for unused PTO that separated or terminated employees accrue over time.

-- Companies that don’t have the systems in place to support unlimited PTO discourage team members, lower morale, increase turnover, and decrease employee retention.
+- Companies that don’t have the systems in place to support unlimited PTO discourage workers, lower morale, increase turnover, and decrease employee retention.

-- Business owners and executives who don’t take any time off make team members feel like they can’t either.
+- Entrepreneurs and executives who don’t take any time off make staff feel like they can’t either.

-- Unlimited PTO isn’t conducive when the team needs to meet a tight deadline or all work together toward a product launch.
+- It isn’t conducive when people need to meet a tight deadline or all work together toward a product launch.

-- If a leader doesn’t practice setting boundaries and communicating expectations, some workers will abuse the unlimited PTO policy.
+- If a leader doesn’t practice setting boundaries and communicating expectations, some workers will abuse the policy.

 - There is no incentive for taking time off such as using up PTO days before they expire.
-A flexible unlimited PTO plan might actually have a negative impact on workaholics and perfectionists.
+A flexible plan might actually have a negative impact on workaholics and perfectionists.

-- Without a well-formed unlimited PTO plan, a high volume of absences can cause burnout, low productivity, and dysfunctional teams.
+- Without a well-formed plan, a high volume of absences can cause burnout, low productivity, and dysfunctional teams.

 - Employees do not receive any payouts for unused days, which can make them feel like they’re getting the short end of the deal in unstable work environments.

-- Office politics heat up when an executive or manager allows one team member to fully utilize their unlimited PTO, but doesn’t let the others.
+- Office politics heat up when an executive or manager allows one person to fully utilize their PTO but doesn’t let the others.

 - Coordinating a large number of unlimited PTO requests consumes the time of leaders who don’t practice delegation.

-1. Establish a System That Fosters Productivity and Work-Life Balance
+1. Establish a System That Fosters Work-Life Balance

-Leaders need to make sure unlimited PTO doesn’t negatively impact the business.
-Creating a system that upholds expectations and boundaries is the best way of implementing this benefit.
+Leaders must ensure that infinite PTO policies don’t negatively impact their organizations.
+Creating a system that upholds expectations and boundaries is the best way of implementing it.
 While this might seem too strict or authoritative, the purpose of unlimited PTO is to increase productivity and work-life balance.
 Without any rules, multiple absences collide, project deadlines and launches get missed, and employees find themselves more stressed and burned out than ever before.
 It’s important to remember organizations can be simultaneously flexible and structure-oriented.
 Flexibility doesn’t work in chaotic work environments.

-- Meet with your leadership team and brainstorm a set of rules around unlimited PTO.
+- Meet with your leadership team and brainstorm a set of rules for the policy.
 For example, how many weeks before a big vacation should someone communicate their absence with their manager and other team members?
 Are there any circumstances in which an employee cannot take time off, such as 24 hours before a huge deadline?

-- Once this is finished, clearly define a procedure that employees must follow in order to take time off.
+- Once this is finished, clearly define a procedure employees must follow to take time off.

-- Make sure team members receive this information during the onboarding process, as well as a hard copy of it in the company’s employee handbook.
+- Make sure staff receive this information during the onboarding process, as well as a hard copy of it in the company’s employee handbook.

-2. Vocalize What Unlimited PTO Means During the Hiring Process
+2. Vocalize What It Means During the Hiring Process

 During the interview process, many candidates will ask about employee benefits.
-Even if they don’t, discussing your unlimited PTO policy is a good idea.
+Even if they don’t, discussing your PTO policy is a good idea.
 Above all, don’t be vague.
-Provide as much information about what unlimited PTO means to the business, what the standard policy is, how much time employees usually take off, and the company’s best practices for unlimited PTO.
-This helps set expectations, while also opening communication channels around employee work benefits.
+Provide as much information about what unlimited PTO means to the organization, what the standard policy is, how much time employees usually take off, and the company’s best practices for it.
+This helps set expectations and opens communication channels around employee work benefits.
 Remember, this could be the difference between winning over a phenomenal job applicant or making them feel like the business doesn’t have real systems in place to support unlimited PTO.

 - Describe why it’s important for employees to have a work-life balance.

-- Give examples of what unlimited PTO does NOT mean to the business.
+- Give examples of what unlimited PTO does NOT mean.

 - Outline the measures employees must adhere to before taking leave.

-- Explain why the organization moved from a PTO policy to an unlimited PTO policy.
+- Explain why the organization moved from a PTO policy to a new unlimited PTO policy.

-- Share some of the awesome experiences employees at the business have had thanks to the company’s unlimited PTO policy.
+- Share some of the awesome experiences employees at the business have had thanks to the company’s resources.

 3. Encourage and Support Employees to Take Time Off